sumdher/VSCode-on-Android/README.md

 - It successfully connected SSH-ically to the remote computer, but it **fails to recognize existing kernels and virtual envs** in the remote computer.

 **The fix:**
-- After connecting to the remote computer in VSCode, in the workspace directory, make a new directory `.vscode` and create a file in it `settings.json`.
+- After SSH-ing into the remote computer in VSCode, in the workspace directory, make a new directory `.vscode` and create a file in it `settings.json`.
 - In `settings.json`, add these lines:

   > **Note:** Replace the path and version with the actual path of `venv` and its python version in the remote computer)